itskarelleh/itskarelleh/README.md

 <h1 align="center">Hello there!
 My name is Karelle Hofler</h1>
-<h3 align="center">Full Stack Engineer</h3>
+<h3 align="center">Full Stack Developer</h3>

-I am a Full Stack Engineer with a focus on frontend currently based in NJ.
+I am a Full Stack Dev with a focus on frontend currently based in NJ.
 I had always been interested in software engineering and web development but decided to pursue it after being introduced to coding when I took a Web Design course in college.
 I gained most of my skills and knowledge about software engineering through BootCamp, tutorials, books, and just working on projects on my own.

 I'm definitely open to meeting other devs and I'm open to collaborating too!
 If you would like to connect with me, feel free to message me on Twitter or LinkedIn.